Want to Plan a Summer Camp for Grown-Ups? These Camping Activities and Recipes Are Perfect for Your Weekend Away

 Who says summer camp is just for kids?
-It's time to recapture the carefree feeling of exploring the wilderness and bonding 'round the campfire with your besties.
+It's time to recapture the carefree feeling as an adult, of exploring the wilderness and bonding 'round the campfire with your best friends—COVID guidelines permitting.
 With our grown-up games and crafts, mouthwatering fireside recipes—and cocktails!—you'll be sure to create new magical memories.

 It's not a campout without a campfire!
-Get the fire going with our Fire Building 101 tips.
+Get the fire going with our top tips.
 Once that fire is crackling, it's time to break out the s'mores fixings.

 It may be true that everything tastes better eaten around a campfire, but we can still do a lot to improve on the summer-camp cafeteria fare from days of yore.
 This menu can be prepared over a campfire, a propane stove, or a regular home stove.

+Start things off with our Blackberry Mint Julep.
 Keep your eyes open during your hikes; you may be able to forage both blackberries and mint along the way, making this the ultimate camping cocktail.
-If you're roughing it (aka, no electricity) you can skip the blender—these drinks are fabulous just poured over ice.
-Serve in mason jars, enameled mugs, or even glasses if you have them, with a bowl of Blue Diamond Garlic, Herb and Olive Oil Crafted Gourmet Almonds to add just the right touch of sophistication.
+If you're roughing it (meaning no electricity) you can skip the blender—these drinks are fabulous just poured over ice.
+Serve in mason jars, enameled mugs, or even glasses if you have them, with a bowl of almonds to add just the right touch of sophistication.

-Charred, spicy lamb sausages on a bed of couscous may sound complicated for camping, but everything cooks super-quickly, making the dish an ideal choice.
+As for the main, Grilled Marguez with Herbed Couscous and Ma Belle Mere's Ratatouille will have everyone pulling up a log.
+Charred, spicy lamb sausages on a bed of couscous may sound like a complicated recipe for camping, but everything cooks super-quickly, making the dish an ideal choice.
 The ratatouille needs longer to simmer, so it's a perfect candidate to be cooked in a Dutch oven, banked in the coals.
 If you want to get dinner on quickly, you can even make the ratatouille at home, pack it in jars, and just heat it up right before it's time to eat.
 Oh, and tablecloths are optional!

-Butter, brown sugar, and a splash of bourbon (you didn't drink it all yet, did you?) elevate summer fruit to new heights in a matter of minutes.
+A dessert that is simply mouthwatering can be made around the campfire, too.
+Butter, brown sugar, and a splash of bourbon (you didn't drink it all yet, did you?) elevate summer fruit to new heights in a matter of minutes in this Caramelized Skillet Peaches Recipe.
 Sizzle up this dessert over the fire in a cast-iron skillet and serve it with pound cake that you were clever enough to make at home the day before you left.

 Open the Arts and Crafts Tent

 Upgrade from the plastic lanyards of yesteryear.
 Gather 'round and make some simple jewelry crafts with plenty of rustic-chic appeal.
-Choose from our grown-up take on friendship bracelets, braided leather cuffs, wood and neon lanyard necklaces, or that classic summer-camp staple, knotted rope bracelets.
+Choose from our grown-up take on friendship bracelets, braided leather cuffs, or that classic summer-camp staple, knotted rope bracelets.

 With a little planning, you will be set for a grand adventure in the woods, ready to create fond memories and new traditions!